uxtely/ops-utils/freebsd-autoinstaller/README.md

 ```

-## Otherwise, if you want to create the ISO:
+## But if you want to create the ISO:
 Building this ISO is just a one time step, new servers can reuse it.

 This guide injects an auto-installer script into